-In 2022, Interfor developed a company-wide Sustainability Strategy, defining a path that includes both aspirational goals and near-term targets to support our commitment to sustainable growth.
-In 2023, we continued to ensure a clear alignment between our strategic priorities and our work to implement our Sustainability Strategy.
+We continue implementing our company-wide Sustainability Strategy that addresses aspirational goals and near-term targets to support our commitment to sustainable operations.
+In 2024, we continued to ensure a clear alignment between our strategic priorities and our work to implement our Sustainability Strategy.

-The Company has established a structure to implement the strategy including Board of Directors oversight, an Executive Steering Committee and a Sustainability Team.
+The Company maintains a structure to implement the strategy including Board of Directors oversight, an Executive Steering Committee and a Sustainability Team.